Skip to main content

 No one wants to look out of a smudged window!
 It’s a good idea to clean your windows and curtains once a month.
 Give your windows a good wipe-down so that there are no smears left.
 Use a vacuum on curtains, screens, and even on windowsills.
 If you have blinds, you can take them down and lay them on a drop cloth outside and then scrub them clean with warm soapy water.
 Rinse and hang them outside to dry before putting them back in place.

-According to articles like the house cleaning tips for working moms, not surprisingly, couches and chairs can carry a lot of dirt, food particles and pet hair, so it’s a good idea to vacuum them weekly to keep them clean.
+Not surprisingly, couches and chairs can carry a lot of dirt, food particles and pet hair, so it’s a good idea to vacuum them weekly to keep them clean.
 Start by doing a little surface cleaning, brushing off any dust or crumbs.
 Remove cushions and vacuum the base of the couch, then fluff cushions and pillows.
-San Francisco’s janitorial cleaning services provided by Trinity Building Services are really impressive.

 The best way to keep rugs and carpeting in good shape is frequent vacuuming.
 Vacuum in a slow, back-and-forth motion twice a week.
-And to extend the life of your carpet, have it professionally cleaned by professionals like the ones from carpet cleaning Jones Valley once a year, or more as needed.
+And to extend the life of your carpet, have it professionally cleaned once a year, or more as needed.

 Bathroom